pebble-tree/node-foundationdb/README.md

 // key2 is [1,2,3, {type: 'versionstamp', value: Buffer<10 bytes followed by 0x00, 0x01>}]
 ```

-You can override this behaviour by baking an explicit code into your call to `tuple.unboundVersionstamp`:
+You can override this behaviour by explicitly specifying the versionstamp's ID into your call to `tuple.unboundVersionstamp`:

 ```javascript
 const key = [1,2,3, tuple.unboundVersionstamp(321)]